MathiasStadler/rust-my-command-line-interface/CREATE_NEW_TEST_CASE.md

-# Create new test case in this this folder
+# Create new test case in this folder

 1. create new folder inside parent directory with a new number e.g. 02_ , 03_ ...